cyberlytics/gitinspector/README.md

   * Philipp Nowak, German translation
   * Sergei Lomakov, Russian translation
   * Yannick Moy, French translation

-*We need translations for gitinspector!* If you are a gitinspector user, feel willing to help and have good language skills in any unsupported language we urge you to contact us.
-We also happily accept code patches.
-Please refer to [Contributing](https://github.com/ejwa/gitinspector/wiki/Contributing) for more information on how to contribute to the project.

-### Packages
-The Debian packages offered with releases of gitinspector are unofficial and very simple packages generated with [stdeb](https://github.com/astraw/stdeb).
-Christian Kastner is maintaining the official Debian packages.
-You can check the current status on the [Debian Package Tracker](https://tracker.debian.org/pkg/gitinspector).
-Consequently, there are official packages for many Debian based distributions installable via *apt-get*.

-An [npm](https://npmjs.com) package is provided for convenience as well.
-To install it globally, execute `npm i -g gitinspector`.

 ### License
 gitinspector is licensed under the *GNU GPL v3*.
 The gitinspector logo is partly based on the git logo; based on the work of Jason Long.
 The logo is licensed under the *Creative Commons Attribution 3.0 Unported License*.